APPLICATION REQUIREMENTS

 4. We do NOT have a recency policy.
 Courses taken in the past are not considered expired.

-Eligible applicants are selected for the program by random lottery and will be notified by email.
+Eligible applicants are selected for the program by random lottery and will be notified by email in June for Fall admission and December for Spring admission.
 All applicants must provide a valid email address.
+Add LAPC-nursing@piercecollege.edu to your address book and check the spam folder if you did not receive an email.

 Additional Graduation Requirements

-1. General Education Requirements: All students must complete a pattern of general education course work.
-Nursing students may follow Plan B, C or D as stated in the Pierce Catalogue.
+1. General education requirements: All students must complete a pattern of general education course work.
+Nursing students may follow Plan B, C or D as stated in the Pierce catalog.
 Please consult a Pierce counselor to determine the best plan for you.

-3. Complete one of the following: Speech 101, 102, 104, 121 and Anthropology (Anthropology 102) or Sociology (Sociology 1 or 2) This courses may also be used to fulfill a general education requirement.
+3. Complete one of the following: Speech 101, 102, 104, 121 and Anthropology (Anthropology 102) or Sociology (Sociology 1 or 2).
+These courses may also be used to fulfill a general education requirement.
 For information concerning course planning, contact the Counseling Department at (818) 719-6440.

 Nursing Program Costs | LAPC